dojo/widgets/src/tooltip/README.md

 # @dojo/widgets/tooltip widget

-Dojo 2's `Tooltip` component can be used to show or hide content around a child component based on specific events.
+Dojo's `Tooltip` component can be used to show or hide content around a child component based on specific events.

 ## Features